fermyon/bartholomew/content/docs/handlebars.md

 ### The Env Object

-The third top-level object is `env`, which holds all of the environment data, including details about the HTTP request, the path of this resource, and other WAGI information.
+The third top-level object is `env`, which holds all of the environment data, including details about the HTTP request, the path of this resource, and other Spin information.

 The `env` object is a set of keys and values:

 ```
 {
-    PATH_INFO: "/hello-world"
+    PREVIEW_MODE: "0"
     ...
 }
 ```

-The list of environment variables is long.
-Any environment variable that begins `HTTP_` is from the web browser and should not be trusted.
-A number of variables are [defined by Wagi](https://github.com/deislabs/wagi/blob/main/docs/environment_variables.md) and have a special meaning.

 You can dump the entire contents of `env` using a template like this: